ZebigD/tosca_java_model/README.md

 Java implementation of OASIS TOSCA Metamodel...
 - actually a Groovy implementation :)

-It is based on the [a TOSCA simple profile](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.html) in version 1.1
+It is based on the [TOSCA simple profile](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.html) in version 1.1

 This a work in progress.